nsmryan/itscomputersciencetime.com/content/2020-05-30-Advent-of-Code-in-Forth.md

 This post is about a complete implementation of this [computer in the Forth programming language](https://github.com/nsmryan/advent_2019_forth).

-This was a journey for me in craftsmanship in programming, growing as a Forth programming, learning how tools influence our thinking, and in craftsmanship in software.
+This was a journey for me in craftsmanship in programming, growing as a Forth programming, and learning how tools influence our thinking.
 This post is a fairly long, somewhat unorganized group of notes on different aspects of this project.

 ## Background